HornyPriest/EVSE-Dinamics/README.md

 The Dinamics uses an **ESP32** which communicates with the OpenEVSE controller via serial RAPI API.
-The web UI is served at napolni.me/app, data gets to napolni.me via MQTT.
+The online UI is served at napolni.me/app, data gets to napolni.me via MQTT.
+Local webUI is served at ip of device.

 ## Contents